Introduction

 ingestion-service

-The ingestion-service also requires read/write access to the nodes-data bucket and the symbols bucket.
-Below is the IAM policy for the ingestion-service:
+The ingestion-service also requires read/write access to the storage buckets.
+Below are the IAM policies for both cloud providers:

 {